 Sustainable Energy Strategy

-Reigate and Banstead Borough Council adopted a Sustainable Energy Strategy in July 2009 with ambitious targets to enable reductions in carbon emissions across the Borough
+We adopted a Sustainable Energy Strategy in 2009 with ambitious targets to enable reductions in carbon emissions across the borough and we have endorsed the Surrey Climate Change Strategy.

 Concerns are not just around climate change, but also the ever-present issues around energy security, as flagged up again in January 2010 with another gas supply crisis.
 This combines with a council push towards efficiencies and savings across the board to create a really strong drive for change across the organisation and an ambition to lead the community in the same direction.